Papa Westray: Infrastructure

 Britten-Norman Islander aircraft operated by Loganair fly from Papa Westray Airport to Westray, North Ronaldsay, and Kirkwall; the hop from Papa Westray to Westray is the world's shortest scheduled flight, at approximately 2 minutes.

 Wildlife

 At the northern tip of the island lies North Hill.
 At 49 m, it is the island's highest point and an RSPB nature reserve.
 Many seabirds breed on the island, including Arctic terns and Arctic skuas.
 It was one of the last places where the great auk was found; the last individual was killed in 1813.
 The reserve is also home to the rare and tiny purple-flowered Scottish primrose Primula scotica.

 The sea around most of the island is a Nature Conservation Marine Protection Area, in place to protect the feeding grounds of the island population of black guillemot.
 More than 500 breeding birds visit these seas each year, with many nesting on the offshore islet of the Holm of Papa.

+Both North Hill and the nearby Holm of Papa have been designated Important Bird Areas (IBAs) by BirdLife International because they support breeding seabirds.